openshift/enhancements/enhancements/cloud-integration/tokenized_auth_enablement_operators_on_cloud.md

 accessed by the operand.
 This enhancement seeks to normalize this process across operators, so users of several of them have the same experience and similar steps to perform.
 We aim to automate and reduce those steps as much as possible to make adding operators (via OLM) simpler on an STS enabled cluster.

-This section is for explicitly listing the motivation, goals and non-goals of this proposal.
-Describe why the change is important and the benefits to users.

 ### User Stories